mohdsaqibqamar/mohdsaqibqamar/README.md

-Here is a GitHub profile README tailored for you.
-You can copy and paste this directly into your `saqib791/saqib791` repository.

 ### Hi there, I'm Mohd Saqib Qamar! 👋

 I am a developer and academic learner bridging the gap between the physical sciences and software engineering.
 Whether I am studying thermodynamics and cell biology or writing custom firmware for IoT devices, I love diving deep into complex systems.